gregrosen/AI-Product-Portfolio/SuperUseful_Mobile_App/README.md

 SuperUseful! is an app helping users discover products in a refreshing and exciting new way.
 The experience combines endless scroll with online shopping to find useful products users might not even know they needed.
 Check out the demo at [SuperUsefulApp.com](https://superusefulapp.com)!
 (Please note this is a mobile-focused app, not optimized for desktop.
 Check it out on your smartphone!)

-The app was designed using Figma, built using React with a Firebase database with Amazon Affiliate links to products.
+The app was designed using Figma, built using React with a Firebase database, and uses Amazon Affiliate links for its products.

 ## Basic Concept